Block (basketball)

 Largely due to their height and position near the basket, centers and power forwards tend to record the most blocks, but shorter players with good jumping ability can also be blockers, an example being Dwyane Wade, the shortest player, at 6'4", to record 100 blocked shots in a single season.
-A player with the ability to block shots can be a positive asset to a team's defense, as they can make it difficult for opposing players to shoot near the basket and, when keeping the basketball in play, as opposed to swatting it out of bounds, a blocked shot can lead to a fast break, a skill Bill Russell was notable for.
+A player with the ability to block shots can be a positive asset to a team's defense, as they can make it difficult for opposing players to shoot near the basket and, if the blocked shot is kept in play rather than swatted out of bounds, a blocked shot can lead to a fast break, a skill Bill Russell was notable for.
 To be a good shot-blocker, a player needs great court sense and timing, and good height or jumping ability.
 One tactic is that a shot-blocker can intimidate opponents to alter their shots, resulting in a miss.